The researchers built an algorithm capable of capturing the emotions evoked by images and paintings.

 The classical computer vision acquisition work concerned literal content.
 "There are three dogs in the picture," or "someone is drinking coffee from a cup".
-Instead, we needed descriptions that defined the emotional content of an image.Leonidas Guibas
+Instead, we needed descriptions that would define the emotional content of an image.Leonidas Guibas

 8 emotional categories

 The algorithm classifies images and paintings into one of eight emotional categories (from amazement to fun, from fear to sadness) and then explains in the written text what in those images justifies the emotional reading.